Hiimus/arca_bookstore/README.md

 ## Media

-- As mentioned in the Image section of this README, images for Arts & Crafts and Games was downloaded from [theworks.co.uk](https://www.theworks.co.uk/).
+- As mentioned in the Image section of this README, images for Arts & Crafts and Games were downloaded from [theworks.co.uk](https://www.theworks.co.uk/).

-- All product images for the books was downloaded from [Kaggle](https://www.kaggle.com/lukaanicin/book-covers-dataset).
+- All product images for the books were downloaded from [Kaggle](https://www.kaggle.com/lukaanicin/book-covers-dataset).

-- All other images was downloaded from [Pexels](https://pexels.com/) and [freepik](https://www.freepik.com/).
+- All other images were downloaded from [Pexels](https://pexels.com/) and [freepik](https://www.freepik.com/).

 - The book used in the logo on small devices and as a favicon was downloaded from [PurePNG](https://purepng.com/).